semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 ![png](/blog/assets/post_cont_image/output_188_0.png)

-the first argument we pass to the pair plot function is the dataset, then set the hue to region so that a different color is given to each marker depending on its region, vars will be a list of the columns that we want to plot and finally set a palette.
+the first argument we pass to the pair plot function is the dataset, then set the hue to region so that a different colour is given to each marker depending on its region, vars will be a list of the columns that we want to plot and finally set a palette.

 #### Observation

 We are using literacy, phones per 1000, GDP and birthrate since those have a correlation with each other and plot them in a two by two form (that is why it is called pair plot) where one column will be on the X axis and the other on the Y axis.
 Since we have 4 features, we'll have 6 possible combinations of plots.

-As it was on the heat map, looking at the figure we can see distribution plots arranged diagonally separating this figure into two symmetric parts.
-These distribution plots have the same X and Y axis, for now, let's just ignore these to only focus on the scatter plots below the diagonal distribution plots.
+As it was on the heat map, looking at the figure, we can see distribution plots arranged diagonally separating this figure into two symmetric parts.
+These distribution plots have the same X and Y axis, for now, let's just ignore these and only focus on the scatter plots below the diagonal distribution plots.

 Looking at the plot on the second row first column (the one with phones on the Y axis and literacy on the X axis), we can see that the markers from the same regions are located almost at the same location in the plot.
-For example, there is a lot of blue markers (looking at the legend these are countries from North America) around the same coordinates, suggesting that the population in this region is almost 100% literate with a high number of phones meanwhile at the bottom of the same plot we register a high number of brown markers (these are the countries from Sub-saharan Africa) suggesting that on average, people in this region don't have phones and that around 50% of them are literate.
-These grouping of markers show the correlation between features and the same thing can be observed on the other five plots.
+For example, there is a lot of blue markers (looking at the legend these are countries from North America) around the same coordinates, suggesting that the population in this region is almost 100% literate with a high number of phones.
+Meanwhile, at the bottom of the same plot, we register a high number of brown markers (these are the countries from Sub-saharan Africa) suggesting that on average, people in this region don't have phones and that around 50% of them are literate.
+These grouping of markers show the correlation between features and the same thing can be observed in the other five plots.

-Pair plot is very useful in EDA and you should take time and read more about it [here](https://seaborn.pydata.org/generated/seaborn.pairplot.html).
+Pair plot is handy in EDA, and you should take time and read more about it [here](https://seaborn.pydata.org/generated/seaborn.pairplot.html).

 ### Conclusion

 Have you noticed how we have by now a good understanding of our dataset?
-Now you understand why every ML/data scientists should have basic data manipulation and visualization skills.
+Now you understand why every ML/data scientists should have fundamental data manipulation and visualization skills.

 Exploratory data analysis is a whole field of study by its own.
 Seaborn, matplotlib, pandas and numpy are the most popular libraries for EDA in Python as of March 2019 and are quite easy to understand.
-There are many other libraries like Dash by plotly (based on the popular D3.js framework) or Bokeh that helps in the creation of interactive plots which are very fun to play with and give a whole new understanding of a dataset.
-I'll do a blog on one of the two in the near future.
+There are many other libraries like Dash by plotly (based on the popular D3.js framework) or Bokeh that helps in the creation of interactive plots which are very fun to play with and give a full understanding of a dataset.
+I'll do a blog on one of the two soon.

-There are many other libraries but as we said before in [this post](https://semasuka.github.io/blog/2018/12/18/what-are-the-requirements-for-ML.html), you don't need to be a master at every library (no one is actually) you only need a basic understanding of the libraries you want to work with and then learn them well as time goes on.
-Remember programming languages, libraries or frameworks are just tools to help us solve a problem this means that solving the problem is our priority no matter the tools used.
+There are many other libraries, but as we said before in [this post](https://semasuka.github.io/blog/2018/12/18/what-are-the-requirements-for-ML.html), you don't need to be a master at every library (no one is actually) you only need a basic understanding of the libraries you want to work with and then learn them well as time goes on.
+Remember programming languages, libraries or frameworks are just tools to help us solve a problem; this means that solving the problem is our priority no matter the tools used.

 Lastly, you should choose the tool(s) to use based upon:

 * The type of project
 * The type of dataset you are working with (for example it should not be appropriate to use pandas if you are working with big data)
 * How important it is to communicate the findings from a dataset to non-technical persons
-* Its documentation and community (If you choose a badly documented library you gonna have a hard time working with it)
+* Its documentation and community (If you choose a poorly documented library you gonna have a hard time working with it)

-I know this post was kinda long but because it's essential to have a good basic foundation of EDA, we had to emphasize on it.
+I know this post was kinda long, but because it's essential to have a good foundation of EDA, we had to emphasize it.

 Thank you for reading this tutorial.
-Hope you have learned one or two things.
-If you like this post, please subscribe to stay updated with new posts and if you have a thought or a question, I would love to hear it by commenting below.
+I hope you have learned one or two things.
+If you like this post, please subscribe to stay updated with new posts, and if you have a thought or a question, I would love to hear it by commenting below.